skygear-demo/skygear-apitable/README.md

 # APITable
-A service turning a spreadsheet into API end points.
+A web service turning a spreadsheet into API end points.
 APITable is powered by [Skygear][skygear].

 ## Quick start